VladimirAlexiev/rdf2rml/doc/rdfpuml.md

     Arrowhead (end): `none` (use for symmetric properties), `tri` (hollow triangle), `star` (filled dot), `o` (empty dot).

-    WARNING: `o` [has a bug](https://forum.plantuml.net/12278/o-sets-wrong-arrow-direction): it sets the arrow direction to the opposite of what was specified.
+    Note: `o` [had a bug](https://forum.plantuml.net/12278/o-sets-wrong-arrow-direction): set the arrow direction to the opposite of what was specified; now fixed.

     TODO: allow customizing the arrowtail (beginning).